Estate Planning Gifting Strategies

 #4: Adding a family member to a joint bank account.
 You may have the best of intentions when adding your daughter as a joint owner on your bank account.
 You might think it’s a matter of convenience, so she can assist you in paying bills.
 But be cautious – if the joint owner you add takes out any amount of money from the account beyond what they put in for their own use, it will be treated as a gift.

-A better option might be to draft a Durable Power of Attorney which will allow an agent to access to your bank accounts if needed.
+A better option might be to draft a Durable Power of Attorney that will allow an agent to access your bank accounts if needed.
 Reminder for clients with a Revocable Living Trust: bank accounts should generally always be held in the name of your Trust.

 #5: Giving a cash gift to help a loved one pay educational expenses.
 Instead of gifting $50,000 directly to your grandkids for college tuition or supplies, make tuition payments directly to the institution or contribute that money to a 529 Plan (as outlined above).

-We hope this information has been helpful in planning your gifting strategy.
+We hope this information has helped you develop some smart Estate Planning strategies.
 If you have any questions about gifting, feel free to contact our law firm.